agallardol/kaivm/README.md

 2. **Run Shinkai Node**

-   After installing the desired version, you can run it using the `shinkai-node run` command.
+   After installing the desired version, you can run it using the `kaivm node run` command.
 This will start the Shinkai Node with the currently set version:

    ```
-   kaivm shinkai-node run
+   kaivm node run
    ```

 3. **Customize Shinkai Node**